datatrail-jhu/10_dsjob/manuscript/11_interviews.md

 o) Information about promotions

 {choose-answers: 4}
 ?
+When asked if you have any questions on an interview...

+C) Always ask a question.
+C) Ask a question.
+Failing to do so indicates that you don't care or haven't thought very hard about this position.
+o) do not ask a question.
+o) only ask a question if you think of a really good one.
+o) ask the interviewer to ask you another question.
+o) Ask a question about something unrelated to the job for which you're interviewing

+{choose-answers: 4}
+?
 It's the end of your interview day.
 What information should you be sure you have before leaving?

 C) What the next steps are